Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Diagrams and formula for products

-To calculate a value of a diagram $\gD\in\gD_m\times\ov\gD_n$ we may substitute in it any vector of indices $(\xi, \sigma)\in \Z_L^{(4N+2)d}$.
-At some stages of our constructions it will be necessary to put some restrictions on the vectors $(\xi, \sigma)$ and substitute in the diagram only the vectors which we call {\it admissible}.
-The set of all admissible vectors of indices $(\xi, \sigma)$ is denoted
+To calculate the value of a diagram $\gD\in\gD_m\times\ov\gD_n$ we will make substitutions \eqref{values}, using multi-indices $(\xi, \sigma)\in \Z_L^{(4N+2)d}$.
+At some stages of our constructions it will be necessary to put restrictions on the $(\xi, \sigma)$ and substitute in the diagram only the corresponding multi-indices which we call {\it admissible}.
+The set of all admissible multi-indices $(\xi, \sigma)$ is denoted